 World Bank Group - Market OverviewWBG - Market Overview

-The World Bank Group is the largest development finance institution in the world.
-Established in December 1945 following ratification of the Bretton Woods agreements to facilitate post-World War II reconstruction, today it is dedicated to achieving two overarching goals: ending extreme poverty by decreasing the percentage of people living on less than $1.90 a day to no more than 3 percent by 2030; and promoting shared prosperity by fostering the income growth of the bottom 40 percent for every country.
+The World Bank Group was established in December 1945 following ratification of the Bretton Woods agreements to facilitate post-World War II reconstruction, today it is dedicated to achieving two overarching goals: (1) ending extreme poverty by decreasing the percentage of people living on less than $1.90 a day to no more than 3 percent by 2030, (2) and promoting shared prosperity by fostering the income growth of the bottom 40 percent for every country.

 The World Bank Group is a family of five international organizations:

 - International Bank for Reconstruction and Development (IBRD) provides debt financing to governments of middle-income and creditworthy low-income countries